kylifornication-code/thedrizzle/docs/blog/posts/Myoperatingsystem.md

 - I think most of the day about how I can help people through making for them
 - I search for human moments and rawness in the conversations I have
 - I treat feedback and people’s time as a gift
 - I telegraph my thought process, how delivery happens, and my direction
+- Life happens fast when you display a sense of urgency.

 ---